Never underestimate the power of your mind.

 Perhaps Confluence or other text processors or editors can be useful too.

-Do not worry if something sounds unfamiliar or not connected by context; we will circle back to those sections and will rely on them as a reference later when we discuss a sample project.
+Do not worry if something sounds unfamiliar or not connected by context; we will circle back to those sections and rely on them as references later when we discuss a sample project.

 Thanks for reading.
 I hope you find something useful and applicable to your day-to-day professional activities.